The Best Nike Shoes to Look Taller

 Nike Air Max 95

 These classic, retro-inspired sneakers have visible air units in the sole for comfort and height.
 The Nike Air Max 95 is constructed with soft suedes to mimic the look of a pair of seventies-era running shoes.
 These athletic sneakers pair well with joggers and a hoodie for a casual look.
-Choose from several existing color combinations or customize your pair.
+Choose from several existing colour combinations or customise your pair.

 Nike Air Max 97

 Stand tall in the Nike Air Max 97, which features a full-length air unit for soft cushioning.
-Inspired by Japanese bullet trains, the ripple design comes in a variety of colors, including customizable uppers.
+Inspired by Japanese bullet trains, the ripple design comes in a variety of colours, including customisable uppers.
 Mesh and synthetic materials allow for a breathable upper, while a durable rubber outsole provides traction.
-Pair these casual shoes with joggers, jeans, or leggings for sophisticated streetwear style.
+Pair these casual shoes with joggers, jeans or leggings for sophisticated streetwear style.
 The extra perk?
 Those added inches.

 Nike Air Max 270

-Inspired by classic running shoes, the Air Max 270 is a cushioned, lace-up that offers a Nike Air unit in the heel for all-day comfort and a bonus height increase.
-The kicks offer all-around comfort with their lightweight woven upper, soft foam midsole, and stretchy inner sleeve personalized to your foot’s shape.
-The outfit options are endless with these versatile, sporty sneakers — with the bonus of increasing your height.
+Inspired by classic running shoes, the Air Max 270 is a cushioned lace-up that offers a Nike Air unit in the heel for all-day comfort and a bonus height increase.
+The kicks offer all-round comfort with their lightweight woven upper, soft foam midsole and stretchy inner sleeve personalised to your foot's shape.
+The outfit options are endless with these versatile, sporty sneakers—with the bonus of increasing your height.

 Nike Air VaporMax